iamshishirgaire/IOE-Syllabus-Data/faculties/industrial/7sem/plant_layout_design_&_operations_health_and_safety.md

-# Syllabus

-## **PLANT LAYOUT DESIGN AND OHS**

-**Course objective**

-After completion of the course, students will have knowledge about plant layout and design, which makes them able to design an optimum plant for production according to manufacturing process, raw material, and other resources.

-**Course outline**

 1. **Introduction to plant design and plant location (1 hours)**
     * Definition of Plant Layout
     * Types of Manufacturing Process - Plant Design